bevyengine/bevy-website/content/learn/book/ecs/entities-components/_index.md

 As you might guess, the one-at-a-time component insertion syntax can be both tedious and error-prone as your project grows.
 To get around this, Bevy abstracts these patterns using **bundles**: named and typed collections of components.
-These are implemented by adding the `Bundle` trait to a struct; turning each of its fields into a distinct component on your entity when they are inserted.
+These are implemented by adding the {rust_type(type="trait" crate="bevy_ecs" mod = "bundle" name="Bundle" no_mod = "true")}}  trait to a struct; turning each of its fields into a distinct component on your entity when they are inserted.

 Let's try rewriting that code from above.

-`Life`, `Attack` and `Defense` will almost always be added to our entities at the same time, so let's create a **bundle** (collection of components) to make them easier to work with.
+`Life`, `Attack` and `Defense` will almost always be added to our entities at the same time, so let's create a bundle to make them easier to work with.

 ```rust
 #[derive(Bundle)]